RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### On-line Revocation/Status Checking Availability

-CAs shall support on-line status checking via OCSP \[RFC 6960\] for end entity certificates issued under id-fpki-common-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-derived-pivAuth, id-fpki-common-cardAuth, id-fpki-common-public-trusted-serverAuth, and all publicly trusted device certificates.
+CAs shall support on-line status checking via OCSP \[RFC 6960\] for end entity certificates issued under id-fpki-common-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-derived-pivAuth, and id-fpki-common-cardAuth.

 Where on-line status checking is supported, status information must be updated and available to relying parties within 18 hours of certificate revocation.

 Where on-line status checking is supported and a certificate issued under id-fpki-common-High is revoked for key compromise, the status information must be updated and available to relying parties within 6 hours.

-For publicly trusted server authentication and code signing certificates, CAs shall support an OCSP capability using the GET method for Certificates issued in accordance with this CP.

-For the status of Subscriber Certificates:

-- The CA shall update information provided via an Online Certificate Status Protocol at least every 18 hours.
-OCSP responses from this service shall have a maximum expiration time of ten days.

-For the status of Subordinate CA Certificates:

-- The CA shall update information provided via an Online Certificate Status Protocol whenever CRLs are generated and at least within 18 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder should not respond with a "good" status.
-The CA should monitor the responder for such requests as part of its security response procedures.

 The CA shall operate and maintain its CRL and OCSP capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.

 The CA shall maintain an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.

 The CA shall maintain a continuous 24x7 ability to respond internally to a high-priority Certificate Problem Report, and where appropriate, forward such a complaint to law enforcement authorities, and/or revoke a Certificate that is the subject of such a complaint.

-In addition, for id-fpki-common-public-trusted-serverAuth certificates, OCSP responses must be signed either:

-1.  by the CA that issued the certificates whose revocation status is being checked, or

-2.  by a delegated OCSP Responder using a certificate signed by the CA that issued the certificate whose revocation status is being checked.

-In the latter case, the OCSP signing Certificate shall contain an extension of type id-pkix-ocsp-nocheck, as defined by RFC2560.

 Since some relying parties cannot accommodate on-line communications, all CAs will be required to support CRLs.